Merry Money Tips: 12 Ways To Save This Season

 - Check online for lists of promotions and ads.

-- Follow retailers you’re interested in on social media for the best deals.
+- Follow retailers you’re interested in on social media or sign up for email alerts.

 - Keep shipping costs in mind when you’re making purchases.
-The shipping might be too expensive and outweigh the savings you’re making on the item.
+The shipping might be too expensive and outweigh any savings.

 Tip #2: Small Business Saturday®

 Typically held the Saturday after Black Friday, Small Business Saturday is an annual holiday created in 2010 to encourage consumers to bring seasonal shopping to small businesses.
-With over 30 million small businesses in the U.S., you’re destined to find all the gifts you need if you look within your community.
+With over 30 million small businesses in the U.S., you’re bound to find all the gifts you need within your community.

 Small Business Saturday doesn’t only apply to traditional retail storefronts.
-If you’re still on the hunt for gifts, purchase a gift card to a local restaurant or spa and support your local community.
-You’ll feel good while getting your holiday shopping completed.
+If you’re still on the hunt for gifts, purchasing a gift card to a local restaurant or spa are great options and support your local community as well.
+You’ll feel good while getting your holiday shopping done.

 Tip #3: Make A List